Academies

 The extended NEU strikes will be held Tuesday to Thursday this week (July 1 to 3), Tuesday and Thursday next week (July 8 to 10), then Monday to Thursday the week after that (July 14 to 17).

-“We therefore believe engaging a mediating third party through Acas is the most constructive path forward to objectively consider both perspectives and support a resolution.”
+An OGAT spokesperson: “We believe engaging a mediating third party through Acas is the most constructive path forward to objectively consider both perspectives and support a resolution.”

-The spokesperson criticised the NEU for continuing strike action while negotiations are ongoing.
+The spokesperson added they were “very disappointed” the NEU was continuing strike action while negotiations are ongoing.

 “We will do all we can to minimise the impact during any industrial action.
 Whilst the NEU continues to protect the interests of their members by reimbursing them for any lost pay, it is important that we protect our children’s entitlement to the minimum school week.
 When we work in areas of high disadvantage, it is unfair to disadvantage them further.”